 Kimberly Pallarca is the Communications Coordinator of Philpott Children’s Tennis and has been involved with the charity since 2007.
 She is responsible for media and communications, including the development of their new website and all promotional material.
 She also assists with fundraising events; Kimberly was the lead of the Philpott Clinic featuring Bianca Andreescu and Kiki Bertens at the 2019 Rogers Cup Draw Ceremony held at Ten X Toronto.

 The first time Kimberly picked up a racket was in the Philpott Summer Program Malvern site in 2007.
-Her first coach was female, which inspired her to become a coach as well.
 After a few years of volunteering, she received her Instructor Certification through the Toronto Sport Leadership Program in 2014 – the first year a female graduated from the tennis program.
 She has been coaching for Philpott since 2015 at sites such as L’amoreaux, McGregor, NYTA, and Malvern, the very own courts she learned tennis on.
 Nearing the end of 2018, she took on the role as a Communications Coordinator.

-In addition to Philpott Childrens Tennis, Kimberly is the Head Coach for junior tennis programs at Armadale Tennis Club, Charlottetown Tennis Club and previously, Thompson Park Tennis Club.
+In addition to Philpott Childrens Tennis, Kimberly is the Head Coach for junior tennis programs at Charlottetown Tennis Club and previously, Armadale Tennis Club and Thompson Park Tennis Club.
 She also worked for the Ontario Tennis Association Inner-City Tennis Program.
 She loves to work with charities and has coached for multiple United Way tennis fundraising events.
-She has also been a volunteer for Tennis Canada since 2013 as a member of the Rogers Cup Tennis Matters and Promotions Committee and assisted with celebrity fundraiser events for the Raonic Race for Kids Fundraiser and the Donalda Celebrity Challenge.
+She has also been a volunteer for Tennis Canada since 2013 as a member of the Rogers Cup Tennis Matters and Promotions Committee and assisted with celebrity fundraiser events, such as the Raonic Race for Kids Fundraiser and the Donalda Celebrity Challenge.

-Kimberly understands the importance of representation in tennis and recognizes the responsibility she has as a female coach to empower young women and to inspire students to never stop learning.
+Kimberly understands the importance of representation in tennis and recognizes the responsibility she has as a female coach to empower young women and to inspire her students to never stop learning.
 Kimberly is very grateful to be a part of this amazing charity that provided her and many others the opportunity to learn tennis.